Manager's Information

 -Hand out and collect forms for team pictures and assist with organizing your team on picture night.

--Once the season begins, you will be the first point of contact for parents for any questions, concerns etc. If you require assistance, you can contact your teams head coach and if needed, your division head.
+-You will be the first point of contact for parents for any questions, concerns etc. If you require assistance, you can contact your teams head coach and if needed, your division head.

 -Wherever possible, please avoid emailing our registrar without first asking your coach/divison head

-Team Staff/Volunteers
+Other Team Staff/Volunteers

--Each team needs at least one qualified coach, and numerous assistant coaches and bench helpers.
+-Each team needs at least one qualified head coach, and numerous assistant coaches and bench helpers.
 Click Here for more information on coaching qualifications.

 -In cooperation with the coach and division head, make sure each team has at least one qualified safety person.